pooya-dehghan/educational_ministry_irp/README.md

 source my_env/bin/activate
 ```

-## after activating the virtual environment you should see name of your environment behind the path of your application. like below image:
+## After activating the virtual environment you should see the name of your environment behind the path of your application. like the below image:
 ![Screenshot of my cmd](img/my_env.PNG)